masoudir/mavros_tutorial/README.md

 ## Connect Rover to MAVROS

+At first you have to source ROS and MAVROS.
+If you have installed them from binary files, follow these commands:

+* `source /opt/ros/melodic/setup.bash` - Defines the installed folder of ROS and MAVROS

+Or if you have installed them from source, follow these commands:

 * `source <ROS_INSTALL_PATH>/devel/setup.bash` - Defines the installed folder of ROS (You can insert this command at the bottom of ~/.bashrc file to automatically run this command while opening a new shell.
 For this, you can use this command: `sudo nano ~/.bashrc`)

 * `source <MAVROS_INSTALL_PATH>/devel/setup.bash` - Defines the installed folder of MAVROS (You can insert this command at the bottom of ~/.bashrc file to automatically run this command while opening a new shell.
 For this, you can use this command: `sudo nano ~/.bashrc`)

+Then it is the time for bringing up the core of ros:

 * `roscore` - Brings up ros core for accessing its functions and built packages

+Afterwards, you have to tell the MAVROS how to find the vehicle you are using it:

 * `roslaunch mavros apm.launch fcu_url:=udp://:14550@` - Connects vehicle from UDP:14550 port to MAVROS